rerobots/py/README.rst

 Summary
 -------

-command-line interface and Python client library for the rerobots API
+Python client library for the rerobots API

 Releases are available `at PyPI <https://pypi.org/project/rerobots/>`_.